Skip to main content

 The £10,000 cap reframes how landlords should think about their improvement timeline:

-If your property is already at D: Most D-to-C improvements cost £1,000–£5,000.
+If your property is already at D: Most D-to-C improvements cost £1,000-£5,000.
 You can hit compliance well within the cap, often with money to spare.
-Do it soon — you get better installer availability and pricing, and the works start counting toward the cap immediately.
+Act early: installer availability tightens every year as the April 2028 new-tenancy deadline approaches.

-If your property is at F or G: You will almost certainly exceed the £10,000 cap before reaching C. In this case, your goal is to spend up to £10,000 on the recommended improvements — then register the cost cap exemption.
-The exemption lasts 10 years (longer than other MEES exemptions, which are typically 5 years).
+If your property is at F or G: You will almost certainly exceed the £10,000 cap before reaching C. In this case, your goal is to spend up to £10,000 on the recommended improvements, then register the cost cap exemption.
+The exemption lasts 10 years, covering you past the initial 2030 deadline.

-The spread-cost opportunity: The NRLA and independent advisers are clear that the October 2025 start date exists specifically to allow landlords to spread costs over roughly 4–5 years rather than face a large bill in 2029–2030.
-Use this window.
-Landlords who phase improvements over 2025–2028 will face better availability, better prices, and less financial strain than those who leave it until the final year.
+The spread-cost opportunity: The NRLA and independent advisers are clear that the October 2025 start date exists specifically to allow landlords to spread costs over roughly 4-5 years rather than face a large bill in 2029-2030.
+Landlords who phase improvements over 2025-2028 will face better availability, better prices, and less financial strain than those who leave it until the final year before April 2030.

 What Happens When You Hit £10,000 and Still Can't Reach C?